JINC • Life Clarity • Updated March 2026

 Begin by identifying what specifically triggers your worry.
 Is it:

-Financial security for your family?
+- Financial security for your family?

-Your children's daily care and continuity?
+- Your children's daily care and continuity?

-Medical information being accessible in emergencies?
+- Medical information being accessible in emergencies?

-Digital accounts and memories being lost?
+- Digital accounts and memories being lost? – our digital legacy guide addresses this in depth

 Address these specific concerns first.
 The act of tackling your biggest fear directly is inherently calming.